-Annex 2 Shift work scheme
+Annex 2 Shift arrangements

-§1 Shift work
+§1 Shift work and shifted hours of work

 1 Definitions

 - Shift work: work carried out according to a timetable that entails working according to a fixed schedule outside normal hours of work. - Continuous work: work done in semi or continuous shifts. - Semi-continuous work: a system of shift work whereby work is carried out in 5 uninterrupted 24 hour periods. - Constant continuous work: a system of shift work whereby work is carried out during a whole week without interruption. - Shifted hours of work: hours of work which show a fixed deviation from the normal hours of work. - Shift work allowance: an allowance to compensate work carried out during shift work and shifted hours of work.